Josef212/JayEngine/README.md

 ##Time
     ·Display real time clock and game clock and engine status (Editor, play or play).
 (Still working on to add more)

+##Resources
+    ·For each resource type you can load it to scene or attach it to game objects components.
+    ·For shaders you can create new ones and force recompile them.

 ##License